Arizona Cardinals vs. Seattle Seahawks NFL Week 11 Odds, Plays and Insights for November 21, 2021

 Seahawks stats and trends

-- The Seahawks are 3-2 ATS when underdogs by 2 points or more this season.
+- So far this year, the Seahawks have been installed as underdogs by a 2-point margin or more five times and are 3-2 ATS in those contests.

-- Seattle's games this year have hit the over on just two of nine set point totals (22.2%).
+- Seattle's games this season have gone over the total in just two out of nine opportunities (22.2%).

-- In games that Seattle piles up over 323.0 yards, the team is 1-3 against the spread and 1-3 overall.
+- When Seattle totals more than 323.0 yards, the team is 1-3 against the spread and 1-3 overall.

-- The Seahawks have six giveaways this season, while the Cardinals have 19 takeaways.
+- This season the Seahawks have six turnovers, 13 fewer than the Cardinals have takeaways (19).

 Home and road insights

-- Seattle has two wins against the spread, and is 1-3 overall, at home this year.
+- At home this season, Seattle has two wins against the spread and is 1-3 overall.

-- The Seahawks have one win ATS (1-1) as 2-point underdogs or greater at home.
+- At home, the Seahawks have one win ATS (1-1) as 2-point underdogs or greater.

-- Seattle has gone over the total once in four home games this year.
+- In four home games this season, Seattle has hit the over once.

-- Arizona is unbeaten against the spread, and 5-0 overall, in away games.
+- On the road, Arizona is unbeaten against the spread and 5-0 overall.

 - The Cardinals are unbeaten ATS (1-0) on the road as 2-point favorites or more.

-- This year, in five away games, Arizona has hit the over three times.
+- In three of five road games this season, Arizona has hit the over.

 Powered by Data Skrive.